briandrum/codes.forchagrin.com/_chapters/chapter-711-peddlers-and-canvassers.md

-This Chapter is intended to balance the First Amendment rights of individuals wishing to engage in door-to-door peddling and canvassing activities in the Village with the privacy, health, safety and welfare of the Village’s residents.
+This Chapter is intended to balance the First Amendment rights of individuals wishing to engage in door-to-door peddling and canvassing activities in the Village with the privacy, health, safety and welfare of the Village's residents.
 (Ord.
 2016-03.
 Passed 1-25-16.)